BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 Differences between the UK and EU CBAM

-Our initial analysis of the draft legislation reveals many similarities between these CBAMs –in terms of their objectives and their functioning.
+Our analysis of the draft legislation reveals many similarities between these CBAMs –in terms of their objectives and their functioning.
 However, the two systems differ in the design of some implementation aspects.

 Sectoral and geographic CBAM scope